roach-php/roach-php.dev/content/docs/laravel.md

 </CodeBlock>

-Next, let’s publish the configuration file that comes with the package.
+We can also publish the configuration file that comes with the package.

 <CodeBlock>